jonathanlie94/carousell-reddit-clone/README.md

  - *tests/*: Tests for the containers
  - *index.js*: Entry point of the container
  - *actions.js*: Actions scoped to the container
- - *constants.js*: Action types for the actions
+ - *constants.js*: Action types for the actions.
+This enables quick lookup of available action types and prevent simple typos (missing an 's' or such).
  - *reducers.js*: Reducers scoped to the container
  - *messages.js*: Messages defined for i18n